genomicsITER/NanoRTax/README.md

 ## Introduction

 NanoRTax is a taxonomic and diversity analysis pipeline built originally for Nanopore 16S rRNA data with real-time analysis support in mind.
-It combines state-of-the-art classifiers such as Kraken2, Centrifuge and BLAST with downstream analysis steps to provide a comprehensive output.
+It combines state-of-the-art classifiers such as Kraken2, Centrifuge and BLAST with downstream analysis steps to provide a framework for the analysis of in-progress sequencing runs.
 NanoRTax retrieves the final output files in the same structure/format for every classifier which enables more comprehensive tool/database comparison and better benchmarking capabilities.
-Additionally, NanoRTax includes a web application (./viz_webapp/) for visualizing complete or in-progress pipeline runs.
+Additionally, NanoRTax includes a web application (./viz_webapp/) for visualizing complete or partial pipeline outputs.

 The NanoRTax pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with conda environments and docker containers making installation trivial and results highly reproducible.